 Are you ready to become a mechanical engineer?
 The first step is completing a mechanical engineering program in Florida.
 There are 15 schools you can choose to attend here, including universities and technical schools.
 If you are a Florida resident, the average tuition cost is $2700 per semester.
 If you are not a resident of Florida, the average cost of tuition is $9800 per semester.

 There are a few schools in Florida that offer certificates and Associate’s degrees in mechanical engineering.
-Certificate programs usually last about one year and Associates degree programs typically last two years.
+Certificate programs usually last about one year and associate degree programs typically last two years.
 Programs at this level are meant to prepare you for Bachelor’s-level work in engineering.

 A Bachelor’s degree in mechanical engineering encompasses 120 to 140 credits, which takes most people four to five years to complete.
 Some of the courses you may have to take it this level include Circuit Analysis, Thermodynamics, Energy Systems, and Transport Phenomena.